Malignant (2021 film): Plot

-In 1993, Dr. Florence Weaver and her colleagues Victor Fields and John Gregory treat a violent, disturbed patient named Gabriel at Simion Research Hospital who is able to control electricity and broadcast his thoughts via speakers.
-After Gabriel kills several staff members, Dr. Weaver determines that he is a lost cause and the "cancer" must be removed.
+In 1993, Dr. Florence Weaver and her colleagues Victor Fields and John Gregory treat a violent, disturbed patient named Gabriel at Simion Research Hospital.
+Gabriel, who is able to control electricity and broadcast his thoughts via speakers, escapes and kills several staff members.
+Weaver determines that he is a lost cause and states the "cancer" must be removed.

-27 years later, Madison Lake-Mitchell, a pregnant woman living in Seattle, returns home to her abusive husband, Derek.
-During an argument about her multiple previous miscarriages, Derek smashes Madison's head against a wall, causing her to bleed at the point of impact.
-After locking herself in her room, she had a nightmare of a person entering their house and killing Derek.
-To Madison's horror, the killer attacks her shortly after seeing Derek's corpse, knocking her unconscious.

-Madison wakes up in a hospital and is informed by her sister, Sydney, that her unborn baby did not survive the attack.
-After being interviewed by police detective Kekoa Shaw and his partner Regina Moss, Madison returns home.
-Madison reveals to Sydney that she was adopted at 8 years old and has no memories of her prior life.
-The killer kidnaps a woman running a Seattle Underground tour and Madison continues to bleed at the back of her head.
-She later experiences another vision in which she helplessly watches Dr. Weaver being brutally bludgeoned by the killer.
+27 years later, Madison Mitchell returns to her Seattle home.
+During an argument about her multiple miscarriages, her abusive husband Derek smashes Madison's head against a wall, drawing blood.
+Madison locks herself in her room and has a nightmare of a person entering their house and murdering Derek.
+When Madison wakes up, she finds Derek's corpse before being knocked unconscious by an intruder.
+Madison awakens in a hospital where her sister Sydney tells her that her unborn baby did not survive.
+She is interviewed by police detective Kekoa Shaw and his partner Regina Moss, then let go.
+Madison reveals to Sydney that she was adopted by Sydney's mother at age eight and has no memories of her prior life.
+As the killer kidnaps a woman running a Seattle Underground tour, Madison's head wound continues bleeding.
+She has a vision of Weaver being brutally bludgeoned by the killer.

-During their investigation, Shaw and Moss discover a photo of Madison as a child in Weaver's house and learn that Weaver specialized in reconstructive surgery.
-Madison and Sydney approach the police after the former has a vision of the killer murdering Dr. Fields.
-The killer then calls Madison, revealing himself as Gabriel.

-Madison and Sydney visit their mother and learns that Gabriel was an imaginary friend Madison spoke with during her childhood, but may also be someone she knew before her adoption.
-Shaw later finds a link between the doctors and Madison hidden on Dr. Weaver's record journals, leading him to discover the murder of Dr. Gregory.
+Shaw and Moss discover a photo of Madison as a child in Weaver's house and learn that Weaver specialized in reconstructive surgery.
+After a vision of Fields' murder, Madison and Sydney approach the police for help.
+The killer calls Madison, revealing himself to be Gabriel.
+Madison and Sydney visit their mother and learn that Gabriel was Madison's imaginary friend but may also be someone she knew before her adoption.
+Shaw finds a link between the doctors and Madison hidden in Weaver's records, leading him to discover the murder of Gregory.
 The detectives enlist a psychiatric hypnotherapist to unlock Madison's memories.
-Madison recalls that her birth name is Emily May and that Gabriel almost led her to kill Sydney in the womb.
+Madison recalls that her birth name is Emily May and that Gabriel almost led her to kill Sydney while Sydney was still in her mother's womb.
 After Sydney was born, Madison forgot about Gabriel.
-The kidnapped woman escapes and falls from the attic of Madison's home, revealing that Gabriel was secretly living there.
-Believing Madison to be the culprit behind the murders, the police arrest her while the woman, revealed to be Madison's biological mother Serena May, is taken to a nearby hospital.
+The woman kidnapped earlier by Gabriel escapes and falls from the attic of Madison's home, revealing that Gabriel was secretly living there.
+Believing Madison to be the murderer, the police arrest her and place her in a holding cell.
+The kidnapped woman, Madison's biological mother Serena, is taken to a nearby hospital.